gtsteffaniak/apple-tv-aerial-chrome/README.md

 # Apple tv aerial wallpaper

-Recently, the official chrome store extension for apple tv aerial became the another victim of google's helicoptor parent tactics.
+Recently, the official chrome store extension for apple tv aerial became the another victim of google's helicopter parent tactics.
 They pulled it for "tracking" users.
 Either way, here's an open-source clone.

 > Aerial new tab page for Chrome